Pothos Leaves Turning Brown: 6 Ways To Save Your Plant

 The plant’s cells may constrict if there is not enough water.
 Your plant will get smaller and finally die if the drought lasts for days.
 The lifeless brown leaves are also a sign of underwatering.

 Because pothos plants are resilient, they don’t require a lot of special care.
-But regular irrigation will minimize the possibility of brown spots forming on the leaves.
+However regular irrigation will minimize the possibility of brown spots forming on the leaves.

 Light

-Pothos can endure brief mild exposure to the sun.
+Pothos can endure brief, mild exposure to the sun.
 It needs three to four hours of gentle morning light to thrive.
-Nevertheless, intense, direct sunlight will scorch its leaves, leaving them with brown edges.
+Nevertheless, intense, direct sunlight will scorch its leaves, leaving them with brown edges and leaves curling.

-Signs: When exposed to direct sunlight continuously, the leaf starts to form large brown spots.
-It may turn brown entirely soon.
+• Signs: When exposed continuously to direct sunlight, the leaf starts to form large brown spots.
+It may turn entirely brown soon.

 Pothos dislikes direct light, yet it still requires light energy to survive.
 Pothos’ growth will be fragile, and its stems will become twisted and brittle in the absence of sunshine.